BurendoUK/burendo-handbook-public/blog/2023-05-19-Monolith-necessity-or-nostalgia.md

 description: A summary of my thoughts, from the DTX panel.
 slug: monolith-necessity-or-nostalgia
 authors: cavery
-tags: [engineering, Cloud, AWS, serverless, microservices, monolith, monoliths]
+tags: [engineering, Cloud, AWS, serverless, microservices, monolith, monoliths, engineering]
 ---

 # Monoliths in the 21st Century